chihacknight/chihacknight.org/code-of-conduct.md

 The Chi Hack Night community expects that their events:

 1. Are a **safe** environment, where people are free to fully express their identities.
-1. **Respect** the value of others and their ideas, skills and contributions.
+1. **Respect** the value of others and their ideas, skills, and contributions.
-1. Assume everyone has different backgrounds where members **seek first to understand**, then to be understood.
+1. Assume everyone has different backgrounds where Members and other attendees **seek first to understand**, then to be understood.
 1. Recognize that **everyone has something to contribute** regardless of their technical abilities.
 1. **Default to open**: the data, the code, and the access.
-Members strive to build tools that are free for public use and incorporate open source software and open data.
+Members and other attendees strive to build tools that are free for public use and incorporate open source software and open data.
-1. Are **a place for collaboration**, where members – experienced and new – work together to discuss issues and develop solutions, apps, and resources.
+1. Are **a place for collaboration**, where Members and other attendees  – experienced and new – work together to discuss issues and develop solutions, apps, and resources.
-1. Work to **engage all Chicagoans** and communities in planning, designing, and implementing open tech, especially those who are traditionally excluded from the civic process.
+1. Work to **engage all Chicagoans** and communities in planning, designing, and implementing open tech, especially those who are traditionally excluded.
-1. Ensure that the relationships and conversations among members of the Chi Hack Night, governments, and communities remain respectful, participatory, and **productive**.
+1. Ensure that the relationships and conversations among Members of and participants in Chi Hack Night, governments, and communities remain respectful, participatory, and **productive**.
 1. Provide an environment where people are **free from discrimination or harassment** (if you are harassed or witness harassment refer to the harassment policy below).
 1. **Are fun**.